AndersHqst/SwiftRestFramework/README.md

 ```

 ## Credits
-This implementation currency relies on much of the code Damian Kołakowski https://github.com/glock45/swifter
+This implementation builds on the Swift HttpServer implementation by Damian Kołakowski https://github.com/glock45/swifter

 ## License
 MIT